-- Ensuring a stable frequency of transmitted electricity.
+- · Ensuring a stable frequency of transmitted electricity.
 NGET has an obligation to maintain frequency to within 1% of normal system frequency (50Hz).
-If demand is greater than generation, frequency falls, and vice versa (Firm Frequency Response FFR); - Ensuring there is reserve provision to increase supply or reduce demand in case of a sudden loss of a significant generation plant (Frequency control by demand management - FCDM); - Maintaining real and reactive power balance to stabilise the voltage profile across the transmission system (Short-term operating reserve STOR); and - Maintaining the security of the system, e.g. a system fault event may require the rapid reduction or disconnection of generators to maintain system stability (Fast Reserve).
+If demand is greater than generation, frequency falls, and vice versa (firm frequency response - FFR) - · Ensuring there is reserve provision to increase supply or reduce demand in case of a sudden loss of a significant generation plant (frequency control by demand management - FCDM) - · Maintaining real and reactive power balance to stabilise the voltage profile across the transmission system (Short Term Operating Reserve (STOR)); and - · Maintaining the security of the system, e.g. a system fault event may require the rapid reduction or disconnection of generators to maintain system stability (fast reserve)

-Table 3.1 table below gives an overview of the main balancing services.
+Table 2 below gives an overview of the main balancing services.

 Firm frequency response (FFR) An automatic change in active power output or demand in response to a frequency change.
 Services are procured through a competitive tender process, where tenders can be for low frequency events, high frequency events, or both.
-Frequency control by demand management (FCDM) To help to manage large variations in frequency, caused by e.g. the loss of a significantly large generation plant.
+Frequency control by demand management (FCDM) To help manage large variations in frequency caused by events such as the loss of a significantly large generation plant.
 The response is provided by an automatic interruption of demand customers, when the system frequency transgresses a low frequency relay setting.
-Short-term operating reserve (STOR) The provision of extra power through standby generation, and/or demand reduction , in order to be able to balance unforeseen mismatches in supply and demand.
+Short-term operating reserve (STOR) The provision of extra power through standby generation, and/or demand reduction, in order to be able to balance unforeseen mismatches in supply and demand.
 Fast Reserve This service requires a faster delivery than STOR, and can be used to balance supply and demand and control the frequency.

-Table 3.1: Main National Grid Balancing Services
+Table 2: Main National Grid balancing services

 The provision of balancing services outside the balancing mechanism has created a role for aggregators.
 Aggregators provide balancing services, including STOR, fast reserve and frequency response, by aggregating the response of a number of generation and demand sites.
-The charts below show the National Grid's 2011 and 2020 forecast requirement for STOR services under the Gone Green scenario.
+The charts below show the National Grid's 2011 and 2020 forecast requirement for STOR services under the Gone Green scenario5.
 The charts highlight the need for new participants to enter the market in order to meet National Grid's anticipated future requirements.

-Figure 3.1: National Grid STOR requirements forecast
+Figure 6: National Grid STOR requirements forecast

-In order to provide STOR services; a minimum response of 3MW is required, hence the need for smaller sites that cannot provide this level of response individually to use aggregator services.
-Organisations with large sites that could provide a 3MW response may still choose to use an aggregator, due to the complexity of the contracting arrangements with National Grid Electricity Transmission.
+In order to provide STOR services a minimum response of 3MW is required, hence the need for smaller sites that cannot provide this level of response individually to use aggregator services.
+Organisations with large sites that could provide a 3MW response may still choose to use an aggregator, due to the complexity of the contracting arrangements with NGET.

-The bulk of the aggregator's services are currently sourced through contracts with onsite generators, although increasingly aggregators are entering into turn-down contracts with demand sites (in the case of frequency response services the contracts with demand customers will include the ability to both turn down and increase demand).
+The bulk of the aggregator's services are currently sourced through contracts with onsite generators, although increasingly aggregators are entering into turn-down contracts with demand sites (in the case of frequency response services the contracts with demand customers will include the ability to both turn-down and increase demand).

-The increasing requirement for balancing services, as shown in Figure 3.1 above, and the significant but disaggregated potential of demand side resource (i.e. there is significant untapped potential but it is spread over a large number of customers), promises a growing role for aggregators in future.
+The increasing requirement for balancing services, as shown in Figure 6, and the significant but disaggregated potential of demand side resource (i.e. there is significant untapped potential but it is spread over a large number of customers), promises a growing role for aggregators in the future.

-Currently there are a small number of aggregators operating in the GB electricity market.
-Some of the more established actors include; Flexitricity, KiwiPower, ESP, Open Energi, EnerNOC, Energy Pool.
+Currently there are a small number of aggregators operating in the UK electricity market.
+Some of the more established actors include: Flexitricity, KiwiPower, ESP, Open Energi, EnerNOC, Energy Pool.